telliott99/MyUnix/installs.rst

 **FastTree**

-What we want to do is to show how to install and run a software program from the web (hopefully, from someone we trust).
+What I would like to do is to show how to install and run a software program from the web (hopefully, from someone we trust).
 FastTree is a phylogenetics program that qualifies

 http://www.microbesonline.org/fasttree/

 http://www.microbesonline.org/fasttree/#Install

 The download page has a link which will give you the code in the browser.
 Do "save as source" and make sure the filename is ``FastTree.c`` (no ``.txt``).